Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool reviews git changes in the background and returns a job_id.
-It distinguishes from its sibling codex_review_changes by emphasizing the asynchronous nature and long-running use case.
+The description clearly states the tool's function: 'Review your git changes in the background; get a job_id back immediately.'
+It distinguishes itself from the synchronous sibling codex_review_changes by emphasizing the detached/background nature and immediate job_id return.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.